konyalioglu/ciconia-trim-analysis/README.md

 $$\mathbf{\zeta}_{\text{unknown}} = \left(\beta,\ \alpha,\ p,\ q,\ r,\ \theta,\ \psi,\delta_e,\ \delta_a,\ \delta_r,\delta_T\right)^T$$

 Here, $\zeta_{\text{specified}}$ is defined as the trim condition of the aircraft. $h$ determines the atmospheric conditions, $\gamma$ determines whether the aircraft is descending or ascending.
 If a turn state is analyzed, the $\phi$ term can be given as an input other than zero.
-The generalized trim cost function is defined in equation (4.92):
+The generalized trim cost function is defined in equation:

 $$J = f_{TD1}^2 + f_{TD2}^2 + f_{TD3}^2 + f_{RD1}^2 + f_{RD2}^2 + f_{RD3}^2 + f_{RK1}^2 + f_{RK2}^2 + f_{RK3}^2 + f_{TK2}^2 + f_{TK3}^2$$